Reading time: 3 minutes

 By 14 July each year, you must complete an end-of-year STP finalisation detailing all the super and tax information you have reported to the ATO.
 Under the STP rules, this finalisation means you are exempt from the requirement to provide your employees with annual payment summaries and to lodge a payment summary annual report.
 (Your employees can now access online the information formerly available on their payment summaries via the ATO using their myGov login.)

-If you choose not to report the extra super contribution amounts through STP, you are still required to give payment summaries to your employees and submit a payment summary annual report to the ATO.
+If you choose not to report the extra super contribution amounts through STP, you are required to give payment summaries to your employees and submit a payment summary annual report to the ATO.

 RESC must be reported for the income year (1 July to 30 June) in which they were accrued, not the financial year in which they were paid.
-This can be different to the year in which they are received by the super fund.
+This can be different from the year in which they are received by the super fund.

 Recordkeeping for RESC: What to record and how long to keep it